cnm13ryan/My_Research_Notes/MyResearchNotes_system_design.md

 The system will use the following data structures:

 1. **Post**: Represents a blog post with front matter metadata
-2. **Site**: Jekyll's global site configuration and collections
+2. **Site**: Hugo's global site configuration and collections
 3. **Page**: Represents individual pages like about.md
 4. **Category**: A classification for posts

-The interfaces will be primarily through Jekyll's Liquid templating language, which allows accessing these data structures in HTML templates.
+The interfaces will be primarily through Hugo's Hugo templates templating language, which allows accessing these data structures in HTML templates.

 ## Program call flow

 1. **Initialization**:
-   - Jekyll reads _config.yml for site configuration
+   - Hugo reads _config.yml for site configuration
-   - Jekyll processes all markdown files in _posts/
+   - Hugo processes all markdown files in _posts/

 2. **Page Generation**:
-   - For each post/page, Jekyll applies the appropriate layout template
+   - For each post/page, Hugo applies the appropriate layout template
-   - Liquid tags in templates access post/site data
+   - Hugo templates tags in templates access post/site data
    - SCSS is compiled to CSS

 3. **User Interaction**: